lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 We can start fresh with a brand new LSP7 Token, or we can use an already existing one.
 If you want to deploy a new one, you can follow the "Create a Custom LSP7 Token" [Guide](../../contracts/getting-started.md#create-a-custom-lsp7-token-contract) and [deploy it](../../contracts/getting-started.md#deploy-our-lsp7-token-contract-on-lukso-testnet).

-## 4 - Create the Custom URD Contract
+## 4 - Create the Custom LSP1 Delegate Contract

-The custom URD contract can be created using 2 methods.
+The custom LSP1 Delegate contract can be created using 2 methods.

 The first method will execute the LSP7 transfer function as the UP.
-In order to work, the Custom URD will needs special privileges on the UP (`SUPER_CALL` + `REENTRANCY`).
+In order to work, the Custom LSP1 Delegate forwarder will needs special privileges on the UP (`SUPER_CALL` + `REENTRANCY`).
 The advantages of this method is that it doesn't requires additional setup (`authorizeOperator` operation) and you can trace the transfer from your UP transactions' activity tab.
 The downside is that it will cost a bit more gas (+/- 23k) than the 2nd method.

-The second method will execute the LSP7 transfer function directly from the URD.
-In order to work, the custom URD needs to be authorized as an operator at the LSP7 level (using [`authorizeOperator`](../contracts/contracts/LSP7DigitalAsset#authorizeoperator)) with unlimited amount (type(uint256).max).
+The second method will execute the LSP7 transfer function directly from the LSP1 Delegate contract.
+In order to work, the custom contract needs to be authorized as an operator at the LSP7 level (using [`authorizeOperator`](../contracts/contracts/LSP7DigitalAsset#authorizeoperator)) with unlimited amount (type(uint256).max).
 This is the main disadvantage of this method: you'll have to authorize your URD to spend your LSP7 token for an unlimited amount.
 And this, for all the LSP7 you want to allow.
 The advantage is the gas efficiency.

 ### Method 1